 I never had to use the Common Application when I was applying to colleges.
 Today, so many schools use it that it probably cannot be avoided when submitting a college admissions essay.
-Too often I see and read of high school students choosing this prompt (below) for a college admissions essay.
-I wish they wouldn’t.
-The best way to explain why was to write a college admissions essay of my own.
-So I did.

 The lessons we take from failure can be fundamental to later success.
 Recount an incident or time when you experienced failure.
 How did it affect you, and what did you learn from the experience?